Hidden Minima in Two-Layer ReLU Networks: Framework: the tangency set and symmetry

 \paragraph{Curve Selection Lemma (CSL)} If $a\in \cl{X}$, where $X$ is definable, then there exists a definable continuous map $\gamma:[0,1)\to X$ such that $\gamma((0,1))\subseteq X$ and $\nrm{\gamma(r) - a} = r$. \\

 By a direct Lagrangian multipliers argument, $\c$ lies in the closure of $\minimizers$ (definable, by (\ref{eqn:logic_minimizers})).
 Thus, by the CSL,

 \begin{corollary} If $f$ is definable then there exists a tangency arc $\gamma$ parameterized by arc length satisfying $\ploss(\gamma(r)) = m(r)$, and similarly for $M(r)$. \end{corollary} Despite the simplicity of the proof, the existence of an arc giving $m(r)$ is certainly not obvious.
 Counter-examples exist already for (necessarily non-definable) functions on $\RR$, e.g., $x\mapsto \sigma^7(x)\sin(1/x)$.
 For quadratic functions, see (\ref{eqn:quad_tan}), a tangency arc giving $m_d(r)$ must lie in the eigenspace associated to the minimal eigenvalue, therefore so does $\dot{\gamma}(0)$, if exists.
-More generally, we have the following lemma, \begin{lemma} \htodo{By arc length!} Suppose given a $C^2$ definable function $f:U\to\RR$, $U$ open, and a critical point $\c\in U$.
-Any tangency arc parameterized by arc approaching $\c$ must do so tangentially to an eigenspace of $\nabla^2 f(\c)$ (in particular, $\dot\gamma(0)$, as a one-sided limit, exists).
-Moreover, tangency arcs giving $m(r)$ (resp. $M(r)$) are tangential to the eigenspace associated to the minimal (resp. maximal) eigenvalue. \end{lemma} Although we have not encountered past work relating the tangency set to Hessian eigenspaces, it would be surprising if the result had not been noticed before.
-The lemma is proved using standard results from perturbation theory and the \emph{monotonicity theorem}, a fundamental result in o-minimal theory.
-The correspondence stated between tangency arcs and eigenspaces (see \pref{fig:hc_tan} in the concluding remarks for illustration) becomes particularly useful for invariant functions on account of the detailed information on Hessian invariant subspaces holding, a-priori, for all points of fixed symmetry, as we explain next.
+More generally, we have the following lemma, \begin{lemma} Suppose given a $C^2$ definable function $f:U\to\RR$, $U$ open, and a critical point $\c\in U$.
+Any tangency arc parameterized by arc length approaching $\c$ must do so tangentially to an eigenspace of $\nabla^2 f(\c)$ (in particular, $\dot\gamma(0)$, as a one-sided limit, exists).
+Moreover, tangency arcs giving $m(r)$ (resp. $M(r)$) are tangential to the eigenspace associated to the minimal (resp. maximal) eigenvalue. \end{lemma} The lemma is proved using standard results from perturbation theory and the \emph{monotonicity theorem}, an elementary result in o-minimal theory.
+The correspondence stated between tangency arcs and eigenspaces (see \pref{fig:hc_tan} in the concluding remarks for illustration) becomes particularly useful for invariant functions on account of the detailed information on Hessian invariant subspaces holding, a-priori, for all points of fixed symmetry.